Wondering what to pack for our trips to Iceland in early October?

 If you are exploring in Reykjavik after or before the trip, you may find regular pants enough as you will be in and out of museums, restaurants, etc. and thus not outside for long periods of time.

 The clothing accessories you wear are arguably as important as the layers.
-We recommend you pack a few additional items to stay warm:
+I recommend you pack a few additional items to stay warm:

 - Gloves: These are very important to make sure you can take photos!
 They make gloves which allow you to use your phone in case you don’t want to take them off or you could pack two sets, a warmer, waterproof outer layer and a mitten layer that you can use with your phone.

 - Hat: Very important to keep your head warm, especially if it starts snowing.
-If your jacket already has a hoodie, a hat may not be necessary but we find that it provides extra warmth if the hoodie is loose.
-We of course like Icebreakers’ merino wool beanie hats, but are also partial to the nice knit beanies, especially the fleece or fur-lined ones.
+If your jacket already has a hoodie, a hat may not be necessary but I find that it provides extra warmth if the hoodie is loose.
+I of course like Icebreakers’ merino wool beanie hats, but are also partial to the nice knit beanies, especially the fleece or fur-lined ones.

-- Underwear and sports bras: Since we will be enjoying a relatively active trip and keeping warm is a must, you may want to consider packing sports bras instead of regular wired bras.
+- Underwear and sports bras: Since I will be enjoying a relatively active trip and keeping warm is a must, you may want to consider packing sports bras instead of regular wired bras.

 Below are some recommendations.

-Keeping your feet warm and dry is essential so we recommend you think well about your footwear.
-In particular, we recommend wearing a waterproof pair of boots, they make some really cute ones!
+Keeping your feet warm and dry is essential so I recommend you think well about your footwear.
+In particular, I recommend wearing a waterproof pair of boots, they make some really cute ones!

 On most of the stops and sightseeing opportunities, you will be walking on paved and well maintained paths, this means you need only worry about keeping dry and warm, with the exception of the hike to the volcano, where you also need to consider the need for walking shoes.